Castr0LeR0b0t/LordOfLight/lord_of_light_clean.md

 Very few feet have ever trod the trail that leads to Hellwell.
 Of those who visited, triost came only to look, to see whether the great door really existed; and when they returned home and told of having seen it, they were generally mocked.

 Telltale scratches about the lock plate testify that some have actually sought entrance.
 Equipment sufficient to force the great door could not be transported or properly positioned, however.
-The trail that leads to Hellwell is less than ten inches in width for the final three hundred feet of its ascent; and perhaps six men
+The trail that leads to Hellwell is less than ten inches in width for the final three hundred feet of its ascent; and perhaps six men could stand, with crowding, upon what remains of the once wide ledge that faces that door.

-144 ROGER ZELAZNY

-could stand, with crowding, upon what remains of the once wide ledge that faces that door.

 It is told that Pannalal the Sage, having sharpened his mind with meditation and divers asceticisms, had divined the operation of the lock and entered Hellwell, spending a day and a night beneath the mountain.
 He was thereafter known as Pannalal the Mad.

 The peak known as Channa, which holds the great door, is removed by five days' journey from a small village.
 This is within the far northern kingdom of Malwa.
 This mountain village nearest to Channa has no name itself, being filled with a fierce and independent people who have no special desire that their town appear on the maps of the rajiih's tax collectors.
 Of the rajah, it is sufficient to tell that he is of middle height and middle years, shrewd, slightly stout, neither pious nor more than usually notorious and fabulously wealthy.
 He is wealthy because he levies high taxes upon his subjects.
 When his subjects begin to complain, and murmurs of revolt run through the realm, he declares war upon a neighboring kingdom and doubles the taxes.
-M the war does not go well, he executes several generals and has his Minister of Peace negotiate a treaty.
-If, by some chance, it goes especially well, he exacts tribute for whatever insult has caused the entire a8air.
+If the war does not go well, he executes several generals and has his Minister of Peace negotiate a treaty.
+If, by some chance, it goes especially well, he exacts tribute for whatever insult has caused the entire affair.
 Usually, though, it ends in a truce, souring his subjects on fighting and reconciling them to the high tax rate.
 His name is Videgha and he has many children.
 He is fond of grak-birds, which can be taught to sing bawdy songs, of snakes, to which he occasionally feeds grak-birds who cannot carry a tune, and of gaming With dice.
 He does not especially like children.

-Hellwell begins with the great doorway high in the mountains at the northemmost comer of Videgha's kingdom, beyond which there are no other kingdoms of men.
-It begins there, and it corkscrews down through the heart of the mountain Channa, breaking, like a corkscrew, into vast cavemways uncharted by men, extending far beneath the Ratnagari range, the deepest
+Hellwell begins with the great doorway high in the mountains at the northemmost corner of Videgha's kingdom, beyond which there are no other kingdoms of men.
+It begins there, and it corkscrews down through the heart of the mountain Channa, breaking, like a corkscrew, into vast caveways uncharted by men, extending far beneath the Ratnagari range, the deepest passageways pushing down toward the roots of the world.

-LORD OF LIGHT 14$

-passageways pushing down toward the roots of the world.

 To this door came the traveler.